SolarLune/resound/readme.md

     loop := audio.NewInfiniteLoop(stream, stream.Length())

-    // But here, we'll create a Delay effect and apply it. delay := effects.NewDelay(loop).SetWait(0.1).SetStrength(0.2)
+    delay := effects.NewDelay().SetWait(0.1).SetStrength(0.2)

+    player := resound.NewPlayer(loop)

-    // Effects in Resound wrap streams (including other effects), so you can just use them
+    // Effects in Resound wrap streams (including other effects), so you could just use them
     // like you would an ordinary audio stream in Ebitengine.

-    // You can also easily chain effects by using resound.ChainEffects().

-    // Now we create a new player of the loop + delay: player, err := context.NewPlayer(delay)
+    // Now we create a new player of the original loop + delay: player, err := context.NewPlayer(delay)

-    // Note that if you're going to change effect parameters in real time, you may want to lower the internal buffer size for Players using (*audio.Player).SetBufferSize()
+    // (Note that if you're going to change effect parameters in real time, you may want to
+    // lower the internal buffer size for Players using (*audio.Player).SetBufferSize())

     if err != nil {
         panic(err)